department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases.md

 -----

 ### How do I get these benefits?
-You’ll need to file a claim for benefits.
+You’ll need to file a claim for disability compensation.
 When you file, you’ll have to show that you had contact with Agent Orange while serving in the military.

 To prove that you had contact with Agent Orange during your Thailand service, you’ll need to send us supporting documents that show you had regular perimeter security duty, such as:
 - Daily work duty logs, **or**